LLM-ABBA: Understanding time series via symbolic approximation: Experiments

-\subsection{Time Series Classification Tasks}
+\figurename~\ref{figs:SNR} presents the reconstruction of ABBA with FAPCA on MIT-BIH data that is added with Gaussian noise at signal-to-noise ratio (SNR) $\in$ $\{0 dB, 5 dB, 10 dB, 20 dB\}$. \tablename~\ref{table:SNR} shows the performance of Llama-2-7B-ABBA under different signal-to-noise ratio (SNR) cases.
+In the MIT-BIH data, the added Gaussian noise has a negligible impact on the performance of Llama-2-7B-ABBA.

+\subsection{Time series classification tasks}

-For the classification task, we evaluate these three pretrained LLMs on UCR Time Series Archive datasets \cite{UCRArchive2018}, EEG eye state \cite{seyfi2022generating}, and MIT-BIH \cite{mousavi2019inter,liu2021ecg} which have been extensively adopted for benchmarking time series classification models.
+For the classification task, we evaluate these three pretrained LLMs on UCR Time Series Archive datasets \cite{UCRArchive2018}, EEG eye state \cite{seyfi2022generating}, and MIT-BIH \cite{liu2021ecg} which have been extensively adopted for benchmarking time series classification models.
 We utilize cross-entropy loss for the classification training.
-Details of the implementation and datasets can be found in Table \ref{table:Hyperclassification}.
+Details of the implementation and datasets can be found in \tablename~\ref{table:Hyperclassification}.
 The evaluation metric is accuracy rate (\%).

 The UCR Archive contains 128 datasets already partitioned into train and test sets, although the ratio of the train set and test set is not always consistent\footnote{The UCR Archive 2018 is available at \url{https://www.cs.ucr.edu/~eamonn/time_series_data_2018/}.}.
 These datasets have varying numbers of labels and feature dimensions.
 Also, there can be uneven numbers of labels, which often results in overfitting.
-Therefore, classifying time series in the UCR Archive is a challenging task.
-Table \ref{table:classificationAll} reports the full time series classification results on UCR2018.
-J1 refers to results of using k-means in the digitization process, and J2 refers to the results of using greedy aggregation (Algorithm~\ref{alg:fsa}) in the digitization process.
-We find that Algorithm~\ref{alg:fsa} outperforms k-means symbolization time series transition progress in most cases.
+Therefore, classifying time series in the UCR Archive is a challenging task. \tablename~\ref{table:classificationAll} reports the full time series classification results on UCR2018.
+J1 refers to results of using k-means in the digitization process, and J2 refers to the results of using sorting-based aggregation in the digitization process.
+In practice, it is observed that sorting-based aggregation outperforms k-means for time series transition progress in most cases.